-Pumpkin Bars are full of spice, incredibly moist and topped with a luscious cream cheese frosting.
-These bars are cake-like and baked in a 9×13 pan and is perfect for potlucks and get togethers.
+Pumpkin Cake are full of spice, incredibly moist and topped with a luscious cream cheese frosting.
+This is baked in a 9×13 pan and is perfect for potlucks and get togethers.

 Thank you for all of the baby name suggestions!
 I read every single suggestion and my husband and I had fun seeing what names we liked.

 Several of the names were mentioned over and over, which either means in a couple of years school classrooms are going to be flooded with girls with those names or it’s the universe reaching out to me telling me that I should name my baby girl one of those names.
 We are still deciding but thank you for getting the process going.

 These pumpkin bars cake are soft, moist, and delightful.
 The name is deceptive though because they definitely fall more into the “cake” category than a bar.

 I’ve tried a lot of pumpkin bar recipes over the years and I loved the flavor of this one.
 I added some pumpkin spice to pump up the pumpkin flavor a bit.

 And look at that frosting…it’s definitely just good by the spoonful.

 - Double Layer Pumpkin Cheesecake